-Organization of Collection Development Program: Liaisons, Collection Management Librarian, and Collection Development Committee
+Organization of Collection Development Program: Liaisons, Collection Management Librarian, and Collection Development Committee planning, collection analysis, and budgeting for information resources.

-Collection development is the responsibility of the library faculty working in conjunction with the teaching faculty.
-The Collection Management Librarian is responsible for providing leadership and coordination for all collection development activities for the library, including policy development, planning, collection analysis, and budgeting for information resources.
 The Collection Development Committee, composed of all library liaisons, meets as needed to discuss issues of interest to all library liaisons, discuss and approve new subscriptions or cancellations for periodicals and electronic resources, discuss special purchases and budgeting initiatives, and coordinate collection evaluation projects.
 The Collection Development Committee is chaired by the Collection Management Librarian.
 Each liaison is assigned responsibility for one or more academic departments or programs by the Collection Management Librarian.
 The library liaison is a key point of contact between the department and the library.
 Through formal and informal contacts with the department, the library liaison maintains awareness of departmental projects, programs, and initiatives that have implications for the library collections and services and strives to keep the department aware of library services and materials of interest to the department.
 The library liaison has responsibility for the development and evaluation of the areas of the collection associated with their department and has a responsibility for ensuring that the collection meets the needs of the department and the university community at large.